KalAbaddon/listd.k13.app/user/pages/08.AV-8B NA/RAZBAM.Taxiing/checklist.md

 ## AV-8B NA Taxiing

-# Aircraft directional control during taxi should be via nosewheel steering since no differential braking is available.
+ Aircraft directional control during taxi should be via nosewheel steering since no differential braking is available.

-Idle thrust is high and will result in excessive taxi speed unless the brakes are used or nozzles deflected.
-The use of nozzle deflection between 45o and 60o for control of taxi speed is recommended.
-When taxiing with nozzles deflected, it is essential that the stick be held forward 2o nose down so that the nose RCS valve will remain closed.
-This will prevent the nose RCS valve from blowing debris into the engine intake ducts.